-2.2.2 Phase diagrams
+4.1.2 Phase diagrams

-Phase stability within the Y-H system can be summarized in a phase diagram.
-For metal hydrides, phase diagrams are generated by measuring the pressure-composition-temperature (PCT) isotherms, which describe the equilibrium partial pressures of hydrogen required to hydride yttrium to a particular stoichiometry (H/Y) at a given temperature.
-Both of these are detailed in the subsequent sections.
+The equilibrium phases of the Y-H system are summarized in a phase diagram that is generated by measuring the pressure-composition-temperature (PCT) isotherms.
+The equilibrium partial pressures of hydrogen are what is required to hydride yttrium to a particular stoichiometry (H/Y) at a given temperature; both are detailed in the subsequent sections.

-2.2.2.1 Pressure-composition-temperature diagrams
+4.1.2.1 Pressure-composition-temperature diagrams

 PCT curves plot equilibrium partial pressure as a function of composition/stoichiometry for gas-solid reactions and are used extensively for hydrogen-solid interactions.
 These diagrams are typically developed using a Sievert's apparatus or a modification thereof.

-In a typical Sievert's gas absorption experiment, a sample is placed in a reaction vessel with a well-defined volume and attached to a gas manifold, also with a well-defined volume.
+In a typical experiment, a sample is placed in a reaction vessel with a well-defined volume that is attached to a gas manifold also with a well-defined volume.
 The reaction vessel is evacuated to a suitable vacuum level and then heated to a desired temperature.
-Hydrogen is then aliquoted to well-measured pressures and the pressure drop over time is measured.
-The moles of hydrogen absorbed by the sample are calculated from the measured pressure drop, the system volume, and the known temperature using the Ideal Gas Law.
+Hydrogen is then aliquoted at precisely controlled pressures, which is followed by absorption of H2 by the sample and the corresponding pressure drop over time is measured.
+The moles of hydrogen absorbed by the sample are calculated from the measured pressure drop, the system volume, and the known temperature using the Ideal Gas Law with assumptions therein.
 The moles of hydrogen absorbed are related to the initial moles of sample to produce a hydrogen composition.
 In this way, the equilibrium pressure of hydrogen is plotted as a function of hydrogen composition for each isothermal gas absorption experiment.

-It is important to note that material compatibility between the sample and the reaction vessel must be considered, and potential hydrogen permeation through the reaction vessel must be addressed at high temperatures.
-Additionally, the sample surface condition must be considered.
-For example, surfaceadsorbed species, chemical treatment of the surface, ball-milling, and the presence of a surface oxide have been shown to impact hydriding [36].
+It is important to note that chemical compatibility between the sample and the reaction vessel must be considered, and potential hydrogen permeation through the reaction vessel must be addressed at high temperatures.
+Additionally, the condition of the sample surface such as surface-adsorbed species, chemical treatment of the surface, ball-milling, and the presence of a surface oxide have been shown to impact hydriding [53].